Provisional rider licence

 Your current learner rider licence.

-Your motorcycle in a registered and roadworthy condition with
+Your motorcycle is a registered and roadworthy condition with current registration label and L plate affixed.

 Appropriate clothing

-You will not be allowed to undergo training or testing on a motorcycle
+You will not be allowed to undergo training or testing on a motorcycle that is not roadworthy, fully registered and learner-approved by the RTA.

-motorcycles for novice riders' will tell you which motorcycles
+The list of ‘Approved motorcycles for novice riders‘ will tell you which motorcycles are learner-approved.

 Some training centres have motorcycles for hire.